 Once you begin the cooking process, just leave the pork alone and let the heat do all the magic.
 I don’t even prefer flipping it or turning it size wise while it is cooking.
 Flipping it will damage that beautiful crust that will be forming on the outer surface of the meat.

 While the meat is cooking, prepare a quick mop with apple cider vinegar and oil.
 Apply the mop on the meat surface every 45 minutes till the meat is cooked.
 It will not allow the meat to get dried up and hold the moisture and all the juices in while also tenderizing it.

 The trick here is to smoke the chunk of meat for about an hour for every pound till the temperature of the pork is about 185 degrees from the inside.

 Once you are done smoking the meat for about 7 hours, take out a piece of foil and wrap the meat in it and keep it on the pit for another hour.
 This wrapping method will help to cook the meat better from within.

-There are amazing tools available to read temperatures of the meat and see whether it is well cooked.
-I prefer to take it out the pit once it reaches about 180-190 degrees.
+There are amazing tools available to read the temperatures of the meat and see whether it is well cooked.
+I prefer to take it out of the pit once it reaches about 180-190 degrees.

 If you want sliced pieces of the pork shoulder 180 degrees will be just enough for it.
 But if you are looking for tasty shredded meat to put in tacos and sliders and nachos then just wait a little bit more till the thermometer shows 190-200 degrees.

-It really cannot get any more simpler than this, can it?
-All that you need to keep an eye on is maintaining that temperature at which the pork is cooking.
+It really cannot get any simpler than this, can it?
+All that you need to keep an eye on is maintaining the temperature at which the pork is cooking.

 You can even make sliders with pulled pork and add in some BBQ sauce for some more flavor.